Skip to Content

 The International Symposium of Integrative Zoology is an annual conference sponsored by the International Society of Zoological Sciences (ISZS) and the journal Integrative Zoology.

-The 11th ISIZ will be held in Auckland City, New Zealand, hosted by Institute of Natural and Mathematical Sciences, Massey University.
+The 11th ISIZ will be held in Auckland City, New Zealand, hosted by the School of Natural and Computational Sciences, Massey University.